Finding an

 professional private teacher?

-Below are nine suggestions that will help you to avoid
+Below are eight suggestions that will help you avoid common

 an experienced career professional